 Mobilities Research & Policy Publications

-The international journal examines both the large-scale movements of people, objects, capital and information across the world, as well as more local processes of daily transportation, movement through public spaces, and the travel of material things in everyday life.
-Recent developments in transportation and communications infrastructures, along with new social and cultural practices of mobility, present new challenges for the coordination and governance of mobilities and for the protection of mobility rights and access.
-This has elicited many new research methods and theories relevant for understanding the connections between diverse mobilities and immobilities.
+Mobilities examines the large-scale movements of people, objects, capital, and information across the world, as well as more local processes of daily transportation, movement through public and private space and the travel of material objects in everyday life.
+New transportation and digital infrastructures and novel social and cultural practices pose important challenges for coordinating and governing mobilities and for mobility rights and questions of ‘access’.
+These ‘mobility’ issues have generated new research methods and theories.
+Mobilities publishes original, theoretically-informed research which is international in scope.
+The journal addresses major topical issues and fosters scholarly debate around the ‘mobility’ turn.

 - Mobile spatiality and temporality